Community plugins

 2. In the side menu, select Community plugins.

-4. Select Uninstall again to confirm.
+4. Select Uninstall to confirm.

 # Learn more